Free-Form Variational Inference for Gaussian Process State-Space Models: Related Work

 \section{Related Work}

 We have already described the main differences between our method and closely-related approaches throughout the paper, e.g., in \cref{sec:intro,sec:main-methods,sec:collapsed-vi}.
 We refer the reader to \cref{sec:extended-related-work} for more details.
-Other works have considered the \gls{GPSSM} in partially observable unstable settings \citep{pmlr-v120-curi20a} or combined variational inference with the Laplace approximation \citep{lindinger2022laplace}.
-With regards to scalable \glspl{GP}, we note they have been the subject of much research effort in machine learning, with extensions to more general frameworks such as compositional models \citep[see, e.g.,][]{pmlr-v37-wilson15,salimbeni-2017,Haibin2019,pmlr-v70-cutajar17a,havasi2018inference,pmlr-v130-rossi21a}.
+Other works have considered the \gls{GPSSM} in partially observable unstable settings \citep{pmlr-v120-curi20a}, combined variational inference with the Laplace approximation \citep{lindinger2022laplace} or used sample-based inference with a reduced rank approximation \citep{svensson16}.
+With regards to scalable \glspl{GP}, we note they have been the subject of much research effort in machine learning, with extensions to more general frameworks such as compositional models \citep[see, e.g.,][]{pmlr-v37-wilson15,salimbeni-2017,Haibin2019,pmlr-v70-cutajar17a,havasi2018inference,pmlr-v130-rossi21a,pmlr-v97-duncker19a,pmlr-v80-heinonen18a,pmlr-v180-hegde22a,auzina2022latent,bui2018efficient}.
 Our approach can be seen as a generalization of the fully-Bayesian supervised learning method proposed by \citet{pmlr-v130-rossi21a} to state-space models, where we have included the non-trivial component of \gls{GP}-transition dynamics and have proposed a collapsed optimal variational distribution for state trajectories.

 Other models for \glspl{GP} on sequential data have been proposed, see, for example, \citet{frigola2015thesis} for an excellent overview.
 Of interest here is the state-space model view of \glspl{GP} that for time-series data with $d_x=1$ and Markovian covariance functions can provide exact inference in linear time $\cO(T)$ \citep{solin2016stochastic}.
 This has been extended to non-Gaussian likelihood models and made more efficient using several computational primitives \citep{pmlr-v80-nickisch18a}.
 More recently, there has been some work on using the signature kernel \citep{toth2020bayesian,Salvi_2021} within \gls{GP} models.
 In particular, \citet{lemercier2021siggpde} generalize variational orthogonal features \citep{burt2020variational,hensman2017variational} to the sequential case, constructing inducing variables associated with the signature kernel that yield a variational inference algorithm that does not require any matrix inversion.